Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Experiments

 \paragraph{Ensemble construction and minimization of the bounds.} We follow the construction used by \citet{MLIS20}.
 The idea is to generate multiple random splits of the data set $S$ into pairs of subsets $S=T_h\cup S_h$, such that $T_h\cap S_h=\emptyset$.
 Each hypothesis is trained on $T_h$ and the empirical loss on $S_h$ provides an unbiased estimate of its expected loss.
 Note that the splits cannot depend on the data.
 For our experiments, we generate these splits by bagging, where out-of-bag (OOB) samples $S_h$ provide unbiased estimates of expected losses of individual hypotheses $h$.
 The resulting set of hypotheses produces an ensemble.
 As in the work of \citeauthor{MLIS20}, two modifications are required to apply the bounds: the empirical losses $\hat L(h,S)$ in the bounds are replaced by the validation losses $\hat L(h,S_h)$, and the sample size $n$ is replaced by the minimal validation size $\min_h|S_h|$.
 For pairs of hypotheses $(h,h')$, we take the overlaps of their validation sets $S_h\cap S_{h'}$ to calculate an unbiased estimate of their tandem loss $\hat L(h,h',S_h\cap S_{h'})$, $\mu$-tandem loss $\hat L_\mu(h,h',S_h\cap S_{h'})$, and the variance of the $\mu$-tandem loss $\hat \Var_\mu(h,h',S_h\cap S_{h'})$, which replaces the corresponding empirical losses in the bounds.
 The sample size is then replaced by $\min_{h,h'}|S_h\cap S_{h'} |$.
 The details on bound minimization are provided in Appendix~\ref{app:minimization_details}.

 \paragraph{Optimizing weighted random forest.} In the first experiment we compare $\TND$, $\CMUTND$, and $\COTND$ bounds in the setting studied by \citet{MLIS20}.
 We take 100 fully grown trees, use the Gini criterion for splitting, and consider $\sqrt{d}$ features in each split.
 Figure~\ref{fig:RFopt:risks} compares the loss of the random forest on $\testset$ using either uniform weighting $\rho_u$ or optimized weighting $\rho^*$ found by minimization of the three bounds (we exclude the first order bound from the comparison, since it was shown by \citeauthor{MLIS20} that it significantly deteriorates the test error of the ensemble).
-While $\CMUTND$ often performs similar or slightly worse than $\TND$, we find that optimizing using $\COTND$ rarely degrades, but often improves accuracy.
+While $\CMUTND$ often performs similar to $\TND$, we find that optimizing using $\COTND$ often improves accuracy.
 Figure~\ref{fig:RFopt:bounds} compares the tightness of the optimized $\CMUTND$ and $\COTND$ bounds to the optimized $\TND$ bound.
 The $\CMUTND$ is generally comparable to $\TND$, while $\COTND$ is consistently looser than $\TND$, mainly due to the union bounds.
-Numerical values for loss and bounds can be found in Tables~\ref{tab:RFopt:risks} and \ref{tab:RFopt:bounds} in Appendix~\ref{app:experiments:RFopt}.
+The numerical values for the losses and the bounds can be found in Tables~\ref{tab:RFopt:risks} and \ref{tab:RFopt:bounds} in Appendix~\ref{app:experiments:RFopt}.

-\paragraph{Ensembles with heterogeneous classifiers.} In the second experiment, we consider ensembles of heterogeneous classifiers (Linear Discriminant Analysis, $k$-Nearest Neighbors, Decision Tree, Logistic Regression, and Gaussian Naive Bayes).
-A detailed description is provided in Appendix \ref{app:experiments:heterogeneous}.
-Compared to random forests, the variation in performance of ensemble members is larger here.